xt67/NullClass-Google-Looker-Internship-Project/internship_report.md

-Internship Report – Google Looker Studio Sales Dashboard Project
+# 📑 Internship Report – Google Looker Studio Sales Dashboard Project

 ## 1. Introduction

-This is my 1-month internship at **NullClass EdTech Pvt.
-Ltd.**, done online from **16 July 2025 to 16 August 2025**.
-The internship involved real-time dashboard creation and data visualization using **Google Looker Studio**, aided by **SQL**, **Python**, and **MySQL Workbench**.
-My main target was to visually represent and showcase customer as well as sales data using business-oriented as well as interactive visualizations.
+This report documents my 1-month internship at **NullClass EdTech Pvt.
+Ltd.**, conducted remotely from **16 July 2025 to 16 August 2025**.
+The internship focused on real-time data visualization and dashboard development using **Google Looker Studio**, supported by **SQL**, **Python**, and **MySQL Workbench**.
+My primary goal was to analyze and present sales and customer data using interactive and business-driven visualizations.

 ---

 ## 2. Background

-Real-time business insights from data are an integral part of business decision-making in our competitive business environment of this era.
-This internship was about making informed insights from transactional data with Looker Studio.
-I was engaged in activities that were solving real business questions, for instance, customer behavior, product profitability, as well as transaction gaps.
+In today’s competitive business environment, real-time data insights play a key role in decision-making.
+This internship revolved around transforming raw transactional data into actionable insights using Looker Studio.
+I worked on tasks that addressed real business questions, such as customer behavior, product profitability, and transaction gaps.

 ---

 ## 3. Learning Objectives

-* Learn to clean, filter, and analyze raw datasets using SQL and Python (Pandas).
+- Learn to clean, filter, and analyze raw datasets using SQL and Python (Pandas).
-* Construct insightful, engaging dashboards using Google Looker Studio.
+- Develop interactive and insightful dashboards using Google Looker Studio.
-* Understand BI workflows: from acquiring data to graphic storytelling.
+- Understand BI workflows: from data sourcing to visual storytelling.
-* Improve project reporting and documentation using GitHub.
+- Improve documentation and project reporting skills using GitHub.

 ---

 ## 4. Activities and Tasks

-### Task 1: Customers Who Paid After Completing Checkout in 2022
+### ✅ Task 1: Customers Who Completed Checkout but Didn’t Pay in 2022

-* FILTERED RECORDS WHERE `is_gross = 1`, `is_valid = 0`, AND `is_net = 0` Both SQL AND Pandas
+- Filtered records where `is_gross = 1`, `is_valid = 0`, and `is_net = 0` using both SQL and Pandas.
-* Retrieved `customer_id` and `registered_date`, with no duplicates.
+- Retrieved `customer_id` and `registered_date`, ensuring no duplicates.
-* Supplied the data to the advertising team for campaign targeting.
+- Shared the data with the marketing team for campaign targeting.

-### Task 2: Product Category Performance Based on Net Profit
+### ✅ Task 2: Product Category Performance by Net Profit

-* Calculated net profit (`after_discount - cogs`) for each product category.
+- Analyzed net profit (`after_discount - cogs`) per product category.
-* Bar chart constructed with slicers for selecting on a year-by-year basis.
+- Created a bar chart with slicers to filter by year.
-* Sorted product categories in terms of net profitability for stakeholder analysis.
+- Sorted product categories based on net profitability for stakeholder analysis.

-Screenshots of queries and dashboard are provided in the repository.
+Screenshots of the queries and dashboard have been included in the repository.

 ---

 ## 5. Skills and Competencies Gained

-* **Google Looker Studio**: Development of real-time dashboards
+- **Google Looker Studio**: Real-time dashboard development
-* **SQL & MySQL Workbench**: Data querying and Transformation
+- **SQL & MySQL Workbench**: Data querying and transformation
-* **Python & Pandas**: Data preprocessing, filtering
+- **Python & Pandas**: Data filtering and preprocessing
-* **Version Control**: GitHub for project tracking and documentation
+- **Version Control**: GitHub for project tracking and documentation
-* **Business Analysis**: Turn stakeholder needs into graphical solutions
+- **Business Analysis**: Translating stakeholder requirements into visual solutions

 ---

 ## 6. Feedback and Evidence

-Daily clearing of doubts sessions were conducted throughout the internship.
-Implementation issues were addressed by going through trainings contents as well as taking cues from the instructor team.
-Daily progress was shared as a part of internship workflow.
+Daily doubt-clearing sessions were conducted during the internship.
+I resolved all implementation issues by referring to training materials and seeking guidance from the instructor team.
+Regular updates were shared as part of the internship workflow.

-Screenshots of dashboards as well as the PDF of the report (`Google_Looker_Sales_Dashboard.pdf`)
+Dashboard screenshots and the PDF report (`Google_Looker_Sales_Dashboard.pdf`) have been included for evidence.

 ---

 ## 7. Challenges and Solutions

-* **Challenge:** Difficulty in designing the layout of the dashboard as well as
+- **Challenge:** Difficulty in structuring the dashboard layout and filter logic.

-* **Solution:** Reviewed video-recorded trainings and tutorial documents again to solidify learning of dashboard building.
-This helped to correctly set up filters, slicers, as well as data sources.
+- **Solution:** I revisited the recorded training videos and documented tutorials to reinforce my understanding of dashboard creation.
+This helped me configure the filters, slicers, and data sources effectively.

 ---

-## 8. Outcome and Impact
+## 8. Outcomes and Impact

-* Accomplished an interactive Looker Studio dashboard with up-to-date details on sales, profitability, and customer trends.
+- Successfully developed an interactive Looker Studio dashboard presenting real-time insights on sales, profitability, and customer trends.
-* Accompagné l'équipe commerciale avec des chiffres actionables tels que des taux de décrochage des clients et
+- Provided the business team with actionable metrics such as customer drop-off data and category-wise net profit.
-* Included clean, well-organized source code in SQL and Python as a companion to the analysis.
+- Delivered clean, structured source code using SQL and Python to support the analysis.

 ---

 ## 9. Conclusion

-The internship gave me practical exposure to **Business Intelligence**, **data analytics**, and **dashboarding**.
-It helped me polish both my analytical as well as my technical skills and helped me learn to derive real business value from raw data.
-Such skills would be of assistance for my potential career in data analytics as well as AI-based decision-making.
+This internship gave me valuable hands-on experience in **Business Intelligence**, **data analytics**, and **dashboarding**.
+It helped me sharpen both my technical and analytical skills and taught me how to derive real business value from raw data.
+I’m confident that these skills will support my future career in data analytics and AI-powered decision-making.

 ---